Best Positions for Early Labor: A Doula’s Guide - Baby Chick

 Is It Daytime or Nighttime?

 Whether it’s daytime or nighttime, remember this is just the beginning.
-Early labor is the longest phase of all the phases of childbirth.6,8 It’s also the one that’s the most manageable on your own.
+Early labor is the longest phase of the childbirth process.6,8 It’s also the one that’s the most manageable on your own.
 Early labor is the time to distract yourself, conserve energy, and get lots of rest.
 This is not the time to exert a ton of energy.
 If you do too much, you will leave yourself exhausted for active labor, transition, and pushing your baby out.
-These other phases and stages require much more of your focus and energy to make it to the finish line.
-(Remind yourself that this is a marathon, not a sprint.)
+These other phases and stages require significantly more of your focus and energy to reach the finish line.
+(Remind yourself that giving birth is a marathon, not a sprint.)

 Daytime

-If it’s daytime and you begin to feel contractions coming, distract yourself.
+If it’s daytime and you start to feel contractions, distract yourself.
 Keep your mind off the contractions because you have a long way to go.
 Some things you can do are:9

 • Go on a walk